The Permian: America's "Super Basin"

 - ExxonMobil aims to triple total daily production by 2025, spending more than $2 billion on infrastructure to support Permian operations.
 The company doubled its footage drilled per day and reduced per-foot drilling costs by almost 70%.

-- Chevron has budgeted $2.5 million for shale investments in 2018 and plans to increase that number by 70% the next year, with $3.3 billion set aside for the Permian in 2019.
+- Chevron has budgeted $2.5 billion for shale investments in 2018 and plans to increase that number by 70% (to $4.3 billion) next year, with $3.3 billion set aside for the Permian.
 The company looks to increase production to over 400,000 boe/d the next several years.

 - Oasis Petroleum will soon (Feb) acquire over 20,000 acres of Delaware Basin land from Forge Energy LLC to the tune of $946 million — more than $38,200 per acre!